-Work package 3 integrates the results of WP1 and WP2 and develops methodologies for spatial extrapolation and integrated modelling of the ecosystem services.
-This includes the valuation of ecosystem services and their interactions in terms of trade-offs and synergies.
-In the Finnish study area, also the prevalence of key endangered species will be assessed.
+Workpackage 3 integrates the results of WP1 and WP2 and develops methodologies for spatial extrapolation and integrated modelling of the ecosystem services.
+This includes the valuation of ecosystem services and their interactions in terms of trade offs and synergies.

 Expected results of the CLIMES project include: